Photo by Julien Andrieux

 The Reality of Transferring Theatre Programs

-- Most BFA programs accept transfers as first-year students.
+Most BFA programs accept transfers as applicants, not as juniors.
 Even if you have completed a year or two elsewhere, you may start the conservatory sequence from the beginning.
-Your general education credits often transfer, but studio courses such as acting, voice, movement, dance, or design labs may count only as electives.
+General education credits often transfer, but studio courses such as acting, voice, movement, dance, design, or production labs may count only as electives.

-- You still need to audition.
+You still need to audition, interview, or submit a portfolio.
 BFA transfer applicants usually complete the same artistic review as first-year applicants.
-Some schools use separate transfer audition dates, but many place everyone in the same audition pool.
+Some schools publish separate transfer dates or placement rules, but many place everyone in the same artistic review pool.

-- Design, production, and stage management transfers can be more nuanced.
+Design, production, and stage management transfers can be more nuanced.
 Some programs review portfolios and place students based on prior coursework or production experience instead of requiring a full restart.
+Placement still varies by shop, faculty, curriculum sequence, and available space.

-- Space is limited and not guaranteed.
+Space is limited and not guaranteed.
 Transfer spots depend on cohort size, attrition, and faculty placement.
-If no one leaves the sophomore class, a program may have very few openings even when it technically accepts transfers.
+If no one leaves the sophomore class, there may not be a sophomore BFA seat to join.

 Choose the Right Four-Year Transfer Route